monday service automations

 • When Status changes to 'Resolved' move item to 'Resolved Tickets' and set 'Resolution Date' to today: Keeps resolution dates accurate and organizes completed tickets.

-• When email reply is received in 'Email' set Status to 'New Reply': Updates the ticket’s status automatically based on incoming messages.
+• When email reply is received, set Status to 'New Reply': Updates the ticket’s status automatically for every incoming reply, except those sent from the support mailbox itself.

 • When new email is sent to this 'Email' set Status to 'Awaiting Customer': Keeps ticket progress aligned with outgoing messages.